-EDUC 4839: INDEPENDENT STUDIES IN EDUCATION

-EDUC 4931: SELECTED TOPICS IN EDUCATION

-EDUC 5130: COGNITION AND INSTRUCTION
+- EDUC 4839: INDEPENDENT STUDIES IN EDUCATION Prerequisites: Approval of instructor and Associate Dean. - EDUC 4931: SELECTED TOPICS IN EDUCATION Identified by specific title each time course is offered. - EDUC 5130: COGNITION AND INSTRUCTION

 To familiarize students with the theoretical foundation of cognitive psychology, the research protocols of cognitive science and the implication of each for classroom technology and instruction.